reportportal/migrations-complex/README.md

 1. Go through steps 1-5 from [**Migration of attachments from old multi-bucket system to single-bucket**](#migration-from-multi-bucket-system-to-single-bucket)
 2. Go through steps 3-4 from [**Migration from MinIO single-bucket to S3 single-bucket**](#migration-from-minio-single-bucket-to-s3-single-bucket)
-3. Deploy ReportPortal with complex-migration service
+3. Deploy ReportPortal with migrations-complex service
 4. After migration is completed you can update your binary storage variables in services to use s3:
 ```
    DATASTORE_TYPE: s3